bertod/ddp_project/README.md

     - External tasks:
         - Visualization of graphs and statistics

-- objective - major objectives that should be achieved in terms of implemented features;
+## objective
-Features to be implemented:
+Major objectives that should be achieved in terms of implemented features:
     - web scraper
     - data parser
     - graph builder